 yourself on teens, puberty, pregnancy, sexually transmitted disease, etc. Contact your local health department, go to the library, send a note to us! (info@shareforyou.org)

 your child set dating guidelines, such as type of dating, single or groups, who to date, physical contact, curfew, religious boundaries, and age to date.
-(Research shows that when girls start dating at age 12, 91% have sex before high school graduation, when dating starts at age 16, 20% have sex in high school).

 Many years ago, parents would have one conversation with their child at the age of 12 or 13 – or older about sex.
 It was often awkward and embarrassing and referred to as the “birds and the bees” – a comparison of sex with nature.
 Today we are thankful that many parents are able and willing to be more clear and intentional about discussing sex and sexual health with their child.
 Rather than “The Talk” it becomes a conversation beginning at a young age and continuing through young adulthood.